What Are The Best VR Headsets

 Balanced Comfort Design: The PICO 4 places the battery in the rear strap, creating a perfectly balanced headset that is incredibly comfortable for long sessions.
 Combined with pancake lenses, the front visor is remarkably thin and light.

-Crisp 4K+ Visuals: Featuring dual 2.56" Fast-LCD panels, it delivers a crisp 2160x2160 resolution per eye.
-The 105° field of view and motorized IPD adjustment ensure a sharp, immersive experience for gaming and media.
+Crisp 4K+ Visuals: Dual 2.56" Fast-LCD panels deliver a crisp 2160x2160 resolution per eye, while the 105° field of view and motorized IPD adjustment make it easier to dial in a sharp view for gaming and media.

 Excellent PC-VR Streaming: While it has its own standalone store, the PICO 4 shines as a wireless PC-VR headset.
 With Wi-Fi 6 support and excellent streaming software, it is a fantastic choice for playing SteamVR games wirelessly.